Learn about early detection

 Further investigations and treatment depend on the type of melanoma, how far it has spread, and the person’s general health and age.
 Treatment plans are made for each individual after discussion with their doctor and/or a melanoma specialist.

-A few people with advanced melanoma may be offered further surgery, radiotherapy or immunotherapy.
+Some people with advanced melanoma may be offered further surgery, radiotherapy, or immunotherapy.

 In addition to the support provided by family and friends, the Cancer Society of New Zealand offers information and support.
 Call our Cancer helpline Waeaawhina Matepukupuku to talk to one of our Cancer Society support nurses.
 We can help you find answers to questions and we're always here for emotional support when things get tough.
 For answers, support or just a chat, call us free on 0800 CANCER (226 237) Monday to Friday, 8:30 am – 5:00 pm.
 You can also email us and we will respond as soon as we can: info@cancersoc.org.nz.